cicsdev/cics-java-liberty-springboot-jdbc/README.md

 mvnw.cmd clean package
 ```

-This creates a WAR file inside the `target` directory.
+This creates a WAR file in the `target` directory.

 ## Deploying to a CICS Liberty JVM Server